Gluteus minimus muscle

 Gluteus minimus acts with the gluteus medius to the movements on the hip joint mainly the internal rotation and abduction of the.
 This muscle is also provide stability to the pelvis in the gait cycle.

-Anterior surface of greater trochanter of femur.
+The anterior surface of the greater trochanter of the femur.

 Superior gluteal nerve (L4, 5, S1) .